mappum/tmsp/doc.md

 send the given tmsp message, and wait for a response.

 The server may be generic for a particular language, and we provide one for golang in `tmsp/server`.
-There is one for python in `example/python/tmsp/server.py`, but it could use more love.
+There is one for Python in `example/python/tmsp/server.py`, but it could use more love.

 The handler is specific to the application, and may be arbitrary, so long as it is deterministic and conforms to the TMSP interface specification.